Ford F-Series Truck (1948-1952)

 1952 Ford F1

-In the last year of the Bonus Built series, Ford introduced an overhead-valve 215-cid six-cylinder engine, rated at 101 horsepower.
-The flathead V-8, still at 239-cid, got a bump in compression ratio, increasing output to 106 horsepower.
+In the last year of the Bonus-Built series, Ford introduced an overhead-valve 215-cid six-cylinder engine, rated at 101 horsepower.
+The Flathead Ford V8, still at 239-cid, got a bump in compression ratio, increasing output to 106 horsepower.
 Hood trim was revamped, and front grille color was changed from silver to white.